braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/faqs.md

 - If you already have their number, you do not need to collect it during opt-in.
 - If you do not have the end-users number, your opt-in method should include phone number capture.

-#### How do I update the subscription status of end-users who opt in?
+#### How do I update the subscription status of end-users who opt-in?
 Subscription management of the WhatsApp Channel functions similarly to how it functions in other Braze channels.
 Refer to [Managing user subscriptions](https://www.braze.com/docs/user_guide/message_building_by_channel/email/managing_user_subscriptions/) for more information.

 #### If I already have a list of users who have opted-in to receive marketing messages on WhatsApp, how do I update their subscription status in Braze?